unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-without-popup.md

 ```

 :::danger
-The redirect URls used in this UAuth class must be an exact match to the redirect URIs entered on the Client Configuration Screen (see the [Getting Login Credentials](../humanity-check/login-client-configuration.md) Guide for details).
+The redirect URIs used in this `UAuth` class must be an exact match to the Redirect URIs entered in your [Login Client Configuration](../get-started-login/login-client-configuration.md) guide for details).
 :::

 ## Step 2: Create a Login Button